 Sweden is represented by the Government in the European Council of Ministers, which is the EU's principal decision-making body.

 Division of responsibility between levels of government

 The Swedish Constitution contains provisions defining the relationship between decision-making and executive power.
-The 1992 Swedish Local Government Act regulates division into municipalities and the organisation and powers of the municipalities and county councils.
+The 1992 Swedish Local Government Act regulates division into municipalities and the organisation and powers of the municipalities and regional councils.
 It also contains rules for elected representatives, municipal councils, executive boards and committees.

 The division of tasks between central government and municipalities has changed over the years.
 Activities have chiefly been transferred from central government to municipal bodies, inter alia for democratic reasons.
 In municipalities it is easier to maintain continuous contact between decision-makers and the private individual.